 Ronald Reagan: The U.S. President

 George H.W.
-Bush: Navigating a Changing Landscape
+Bush: Managing in a Time of Change

 The People: Catalysts for Change